Best Guitar Strings for Beginners for Electric & Acoustic Guitars

 Here’s how to restring your acoustic guitar:

-- Take a string winder and loosen the tuning machine.
+- Take a string winder and loosen the tuning head.
 If you don’t have a string winder, do it manually.

 - Once the string is completely loose, unwind it from the tuning peg.
 Optionally, you can clip it in half before unwinding.